monzelr/ndsharray/README.md

 Introduction
 ------------
 This python module let you share a numpy ndarray within different processes (either via python's multiprocessing or sharing between different python instances).
 The library behind this package is the lib [mmap](https://docs.python.org/3/library/mmap.html) from official python - no extra library, except numpy, is needed.
-The mmap approach is much faster than the pickle approach - you can even do a video streaming on a Raspberry Pi / Jetson Nano over multiple python processes. \
+The mmap approach is using the shared memory, which can be accessed by different CPUs/python instances.
+Using shared memory is much faster than the pickle approach - you can even do a video streaming on a Raspberry Pi / Jetson Nano over multiple python processes\
 This library is eas to use, just initialize the shared array with a unique tag and write/read!
 You can even change the numpy array size/shape/dtype during runtime - the mmap will be silently rebuild if there is a change in the numpy array size/shape/dtype.

 Small Example Code:
 ```python